haileytapia/portfolio/microsoft/qsharp-intro.md

 ### Types

-Q# provides built-in types that are common to most languages, including Int, Double, Bool, and String, and types that are specific to quantum computing.
-For example, the Result type represents the result of a qubit measurement and can have one of two values: Zero or One.
+Q# provides built-in types that are common to most languages, including `Int`, `Double`, `Bool`, and `String`, and types that are specific to quantum computing.
+For example, the `Result` type represents the result of a qubit measurement and can have one of two values: `Zero` or `One`.

-In the Superposition program, the MeasureOneQubit() operation returns a Result type, which corresponds to the return type of the M operation.
-The measurement result is stored in a new variable that's defined using the let statement:
+In the `Superposition` program, the `MeasureOneQubit()` operation returns a `Result` type, which corresponds to the return type of the `M` operation.
+The measurement result is stored in a new variable that's defined using the `let` statement:

 ```qsharp
 // The operation definition returns a Result type.